How to Define ROI in Mobility

 YEAR-OVER-YEAR RELOCATION SPEND

 Here is one example of why ROI may not make sense in your business case.
 If you were to look at year-over-year relocation spend and saw a positive downward trend you might think that your ROI is improving.
-But further analysis of the data may show that you may be sending fewer people on assignment, have taken away benefits you have provided your employees in the past, or have a totally different mix of move types (more renters vs. homeowners, or most US domestic moves vs. international moves).
-So, while costs are down it could mean exactly the opposite of what a successful ROI looks like for your company if your goal was to grow 20% this year since your expectation would be more relocations.
+But further analysis of the data may show that you may be sending fewer people on assignment, have taken away benefits you have provided your employees in the past, or have a totally different mix of move types (more renters vs. homeowners, or more US domestic moves vs. international moves).

 Metrics that can help support the success of your relocation program